ameyghan/TimeReversal/README.md

 1. Maximum reverse time : Will allow the user to adjust how much time should be recorded for time reversal
 2. Slow motion multiplier : Default set to 1.
 Anything below 1 will produce slow motion effects.

-These options can be edite both in default settings and per-object instances.
+These options can be edited both in default settings and per-object instances.